 - Jill Entwistle, Editor, Light Magazine

-Four shortlisted designers will then progress to the final round and be given the opportunity to develop their designs and present to the panel.
-Designers will receive an honoraria payment of £3,000 +VAT for their work in this round.
+The judging panel met to select four shortlisted designers to progress to the final round and be given the opportunity to develop their designs and present to the panel.
+Designers will receive an honorarium payment of £3,000 +VAT for their work in this round.

 Following the competition, the chosen winner will bring their design to life on Oxford Street and in the surrounding areas.